howsoai/platform-installation-examples/opentelemetry/README.md

 ## Introduction

 [OpenTelemetry](https://opentelemetry.io) is a unified open-source observability tool.
 It includes common code for collecting metrics, traces, and logs across a distributed system.
+Starting with release 2024.6.1, the Howso Platform can publish observability data to OpenTelemetry.

 To process telemetry data, the Howso Platform requires that the cluster be running an [OpenTelemetry collector](https://opentelemetry.io/docs/collector/).
 Individual components of the system forward data to the collector, which in turn forwards it onwards to other observability tools.
 An OpenTelemetry collector might forward traces to a [Jaeger](https://www.jaegertracing.io/) instance and metrics to [Prometheus](https://prometheus.io), for example.
 So long as the collector is running, the Howso Platform is agnostic to the specific choice of observability backends.